All Episodes

 We have no idea, actually, why the service is out right now.

-And that may be the cause, or it may be something else.
+We are having extremely high winds here in the desert, and that may be the cause, or it may be something else.

-But, you know, whether it's the weather, or it's Y2K, having a little storable food around is a really good idea.
+But, you know, whether it's the weather or it's Y2K, having a little storable food around is a really good idea.

 Now, if I wanted to call J. Michael Stevens right now, I couldn't do it.